Money Demand and Supply

 Monetary Policy in the United States

-Because of the recent financial crisis, financial institutions have been much more cautious about making loans.
+Because of the 2008 banking crisis, financial institutions have been much more cautious about making loans.
 This has slowed down borrowing and spending, and caused a slowdown in real GDP.
-In an attempt to counter-act this, the Federal Reserve has injected large amounts of money into our banking system and into our economy.
+In an attempt to counter-act this, the Federal Reserve has, until recently, injected large amounts of money into our banking system and into our economy.
 This may temporarily stimulate the economy.
 However, when the economy expands again and lending picks up, the money supply will be considerably larger.
 The concern is that this will create high rates of inflation.
 Keep in mind that even though not measured in the CPI or PPI, overall inflation includes price increases of assets such as stocks, bonds, land, houses, and other real estate.
 Considerable increases in the money supply will lead to increases in the prices of these assets.
 Owners of these assets like that the value of their assets increases and this can provide temporary boosts in economic spending and production.
 But fast rising asset prices lead to bubbles that burst.
 This causes serious long term economic problems. as evidenced by the bubble that burst in 2008.

 If the nation’s money supply is not stable (too much money in circulation), and the value of money decreases (inflation), then people will be more likely to spend it more quickly.
 If, for example, prices double every week, people will spend their paychecks immediately.
 If they hold on to their money until the end of the week, prices will be twice as high.
 This quicker turnover of the money supply equates to an increase in velocity (see a more detailed explanation of this concept in Unit 9) and makes it feel like there is even more money in circulation than there already is.
 The combination of too much money in circulation and increased velocity often leads to what is called hyperinflation (an extremely high rate of inflation) .